zaproxy/zaproxy-website/site/content/blog/2024-12-24-use-zap-with-flagger-in-kubernetes/index.md

     ```
     - The Canary targets the podinfo deployment.
 It then takes control over the podinfo `Service` as well as creates a `podinfo-canary` and `podinfo-primary` service.
     - When a change to the podinfo deployment is detected, Flagger will first send a webhook to our flagger-loadtester service, with instructions for it to create the ZAP job, and then wait for the job to be ready.
-    - After ZAP gets started up, The loadtester is given instructions to send over some traffic to the canary service, which sends traffic to the new deployment.
+    - After ZAP gets started up, the loadtester is given instructions to send over some traffic to the canary service, which sends traffic to the new deployment.
 Flagger looks at the metrics of from that traffic to ensure it was successful before moving on.
     - After it's done 2 iterations of the load test (as we've defined), Flagger spins up new pods with the new deployment configuration to replace the primary deployment.
     - After the rollout is completed, the flagger-loadtester is used once again for the webhook, which then instructs it to hit the `endDelayJob` endpoint on our ZAP deployment.
 Which will end the delay in the ZAP Automation Plan.
 (Flagger is not being used to hit the `endDelayJob` endpoint directly because it includes a payload with the content type of `application/json`)
     - Now that the Flagger rollout is complete, ZAP will begin to attack the new deployment.